Documentation Index

 Approve the revoke request in DigiCert

-1. In your DigiCert account, and go to Certificates > Requests.
+1. In your DigiCert account, go to Certificates > Requests.

 2. You will see a revoke request pending.